Skip to content

 Franklin D. Roosevelt Four Freedoms Park

-On the southernmost tip of the island, you can find the Franklin D. Roosevelt Four Freedoms Park.
-This newly developed park comprises a large grass field bordered by walls and paths made of white granite.
 At the tip, there is a large bust of Franklin D. Roosevelt.
-It is free to visit and is open six days a week from April to September between 09:00 and 19:00 and from October to March from 09:00 to 17:00 (closed on Tuesdays).
+It is free to visit and is open six days a week from April to October between 09:00 and 19:00 and from November to March from 09:00 to 17:00 (closed on Tuesdays).

 Eric